 Dear Archives is a Feminist series of portraiture paintings which narrate of Black/ Asian woman in colonial settings.
 The purpose of this series is to assess the feelings of Black/ Asian women towards embracing their British identity, having been brought up in the United Kingdom, Europe or post-colonial countries.
-These portraits seek to shed a new perspective of Black/ Asian woman in historical portraits, presenting a bold reproach to the reputation of ethnic woman in historical British portraiture, which has often been derogatory.
-Additionally, the objective is to re-condition the negative mindset of Black/ Asian women who live in the UK, a mindset which has been programmed by the curriculum and mainstream media.
+These portraits seek to shed a new perspective of Black/ Asian woman in historical portraits, a bold reproach to the derogatory reputation of ethnic woman in historical portraiture.
+Additionally, my objective is to re-condition the negative mindset of Black/ Asian women towards art history, a mindset programmed by the curriculum and mainstream media.

 The concept of juxtaposing the unserious/ sarcastic persona of the ‘staged’ subject with the conservative or ‘posh’ aura plays a significant technical role in addressing how ethnic women feel about their British identity.
-The 18th century costume with contemporary brands and accessories specific to ‘Black-British’ culture in London, helps break the chasm between ‘Street Britain’ and ‘Conservative Britain.
-The use of floral wallpaper relief ornaments the paintings.
-This embellishes the painting without the use of an ornate frame.
+18th century costume juxtaposed with contemporary brands specific to ‘Black-British’ culture helps break the chasm between ‘Street’ and ‘Conservative' Britain.
+The use of floral wallpaper relief ornaments the paintings, embellishing them without the use of an ornate frame.

-I began this series out of frustration of the derogatory representations of ethnic people in historical European paintings, but particularly women.
-In grand museums and galleries like the Tate Britain, National Gallery or Thyssen-Bornemisza National Museum, black/ethnic people are portrayed often as the 'servant’, ‘exotic object' or 'un-named' subject', framed in gold.
-This is a seed of social-conditioning, bringing about the low-esteem of ethnic citizens.
-In this series, I aim to re-write this unfortunate portrayal, empowering the way black/ ethnic women view themselves in 'art history'
+I began this series out of frustration of derogatory representations of ethnic people in historical portraiture, but particularly women.
+In grand galleries like the Tate Britain, National Gallery or Thyssen-Bornemisza, black/ethnic people are portrayed often as the 'servant’, ‘exotic object' or 'un-named' subject'.
+This seed of social-conditioning brings about the low-esteem of ethnic citizens.
+I aim to re-write this unfortunate portrayal, empowering the way black/ ethnic women view themselves in 'art history'.